-STEPS for making Fourth of July Layered Popsicles:
+What are the steps for making Fourth of July Layered Popsicles?

 1. In your blender, add 1/4 cup of blueberries, one 4 oz. container of Noosa Blueberry Yogurt and about 1 1/2 tablespoon of sugar.
 You can use any type of yogurt, but I really love Noosa.
 Blend until you have a smooth consistency.
 NOTE: You may want to add a few drops of blue food coloring into your mixture if it becomes too purple.

 2. Put your Cone Paper Cups into another cup to help them stand up for the filling process and the freezing.
 Fill the cone cups about an inch deep with the blueberry yogurt mixture.